The All-New Volkswagen Polo GTi Goes Electric

 With the new ID.
 Polo built on the MEB+ platform, it gets the latest VW Group software stack which includes assist systems.

 This is very much a connected car now that uses online data, meaning an optional ‘Connected Travel Assist’ is available that can detect red traffic lights and automatically brake the ID.
 Polo GTI to a standstill.
+One of the many useful features that comes with the new Polo.

 Another new feature is one-pedal driving for strong deceleration when lifting off the accelerator, which makes for entertaining and spirited driving, but it also makes such light work of congested streets by bringing the car to a complete stop without the need for the brake pedal.